Aids and Adaptations Policy

 Riverside will endeavour to:

-• Provide clear information relating to our aids and adaptations process, which is available to customers, their relatives, carers.
+• Provide clear information relating to our aids and adaptations process, which is available to customers, their relatives and/or carers.

 • Process and install reasonable requests for minor aids and adaptations within published timescales.